 The CRC Chairperson, or acting Chairperson, shall preside at the hearing, subject to the direction of a majority of the CRC.
 The CRC has the primary role of calling and questioning witnesses and determining whether other evidence will be received.
 The CRC shall determine what questions are relevant, and each member of the CRC is entitled to question all witnesses.
 The appropriate Associate Dean may question all witnesses called by the CRC or the student, call additional witnesses, and offer other relevant evidence.
-The student is entitled to be present during the hearing with or without an advisor, and the student may question all witnesses called by the CRC or the Associate Dean, call additional witnesses, and may present other relevant evidence.
+The student is entitled to be present during the hearing with or without an advisor, and the student may question all witnesses, and may present other relevant evidence.